 ISD products are very high-quality single-chip voice recording and playback systems.
 To ensure the highest quality voice reproduction, it is important that good audio design practices on layout and power supply decoupling be followed.
-See the Application Information for details.
+See the ISD Application Notes in this book for details.